-VIDEO: Thomas, Schroder get physical as Hawks-Celtics series heats up
+VIDEO: Isaiah Thomas, Dennis Schroder get physical as Hawks-Celtics series heats up

 Things got chippy between the two in the 1st quarter of Game 3, as Thomas appeared to have given Schroder a sneaky and dirty slap in the face as he headed back to the defensive end to guard Thomas.